 As a tour manager, you'll need to:

-- accompany groups travelling by coach, or in some cases this may be by car, boat, train or plane
+- accompany groups travelling by coach, or in some cases by car, boat, train or plane

 - welcome groups of holidaymakers at their starting point and announce details of travel arrangements and stop-over points

 - check tickets and other relevant documents, seat allocations and any special requirements